 | UIF (1%) | R177.12 | R2,125.44 |

 Notice that UIF hits its ceiling here.
-The maximum monthly UIF deduction is R177.12 (1% of the R17,712 earnings ceiling), so anyone earning above R17,712 per month pays the same flat UIF amount.
-Your effective tax rate at this level is about 16.5%, and you take home just over R25,000.
+The maximum monthly employee UIF deduction is R177.12, so anyone earning above R17,712 per month pays the same employee amount.
+In this simple example, PAYE plus UIF is about 16.2% of gross salary.

 Worked Example: R60,000 per Month